-This last week, I took a trip to Minnesota, and on the plane ride from California, I pulled out my Kindle and started reading “Originals” by Adam Grant.
+This last week, I took a trip to Minnesota, and on the plane ride from California, I started reading “Originals” by Adam Grant.
 I had every intention of reading the entire flight, but I only made it past the first chapter before I was inspired to write this blog post.

 The Ultimate Creative Risk